 The vertical pieces of a face frame or door frame (in contrast to the “rails,” which are the horizontal members of the frame).
 They are combined with the rails to create a complete cabinet frame.

 Joints that hold the sides of the drawer together with interlocking “tails” on one side and “pins” on the other are the origin of the dovetail term.
-The result is a strong joint and highly resistant to being pulled apart.
-They are also considered a mark of high craftsmanship due to their durability to your cabinets.
+The result is a strong joint that is highly resistant to being pulled apart.
+They are also considered a mark of high craftsmanship due to their durability for your cabinets.

 This is the panel attached to the front of a drawer box.
-It is the visible front part of the drawer that the handle is attached to.
+It is the visible front part of the drawer to which the handle is attached.
 On some cabinet drawers, the drawer face is the front part of the drawer box.

-Of course, this term means that you cannot see the hinge, but they are placed inside the surface of the cabinet door.
-This option is a great choice as it gives the space a clean, flawless look and feel.
+Of course, this means you cannot see the hinges, but they are placed inside the cabinet door.
+This option is an excellent choice as it gives the space a clean, flawless look and feel.

-Being familiar with a few terms can help you during your design meeting and help you better understand the options available and what will work best for your particular style and needs.
-See our full list of terms here.
-We love working with our clients to create a design that is what they envisioned, which is why we believe it is essential to take the time to go over every detail, including product education.
+Being familiar with a few cabinet terms can help you during your design meeting and help you better understand the options available and what will work best for your particular style and needs.
+We love working with our clients to create a design that meets their vision, which is why we believe it is essential to take the time to go over every detail, including product education.
 We are more than just a custom cabinet company.
 We are family-owned, which means you will receive the same care we give to our loved ones.
 Contact us today, and let’s get started planning that project.